AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Methodology

-Batch Normalization utilize two additional parameters to rescale the features normalized previously.
-Just like ASRNorm, we also use two additional neural network to compute weight and bias for the rescale process.
+BN utilises two additional parameters to rescale the normalised features.
+Just like ASRNorm, we also use two additional neural networks to compute the weights and bias for the rescaling process.

-Where $\beta_{bias}$ and $\gamma_{bias}$ is two learnable parameters same with those in Batch Normalization, and $\lambda_beta, \lambda_\gamma$ are learnable parameters, which are initialized with a small value $sigmoid(-5)$, to smooth the learning process.
-We resume the $\beta_{bias}$ and $\gamma_{bias}$ from the BN layers in the pretrained model, so each stage of the neural network act like an identity function at the beginning of the training stage.
-Also, encoders and decoders are fully-connected layers, and sigmoid, tanh functions are used to ensure the rescaling statistics are bound.
-The encoders project the inputs to the hidden space $R^{C_{rescale}}$ with $C_{rescale} < C$.
-The decoders project the encoded feature back to the space $R^C$.
+where $\beta_{bias}$ and $\gamma_{bias}$ are two learnable parameters identical to those of BN, and $\lambda_\beta, \lambda_\gamma$ are learnable parameters, which are initialised with a small value $sigmoid(-5)$, to smoothen the learning process.
+We resume the $\beta_{bias}$ and $\gamma_{bias}$ from the BN layers in the pre-trained model, so each stage of the neural network acts like an identity function at the beginning of the training.
+Also, encoders and decoders are fully connected layers, and sigmoid and tanh functions are used to ensure the rescaling statistics are bound.
+The encoders project the inputs onto the hidden space $\mathbb{R}^{C_{rescale}}$ with $C_{rescale} < C$.
+The decoders project the encoded feature back onto the space $\mathbb{R}^C$.